 Beth Glasberg, Ph.D., BCBA-D. is a Doctoral level Board Certified Behavioral Analyst.
 She is a founder and a director of The Success Center by GBCS, LLC.
 Beth has been working with children and families facing social, learning, or behavioral challenges for over 25 years.
 She has authored several books focusing on both challenging behaviors and sibling issues, as well as multiple peer reviewed articles.
 Additionally, Beth offers services rooted in various forms of clinical behavior analysis.
 Furthermore, Beth has presented at conferences both nationally and internationally.

-Celia L. Heyman, Ph.D., BCBA is a Board Certified Behavior Analyst.
+Celia L. Heyman, Ph.D., BCBA-D is a Doctoral level Board Certified Behavior Analyst.
 She has been providing behavior analytic services to learners ranging from pre-kindergarten to grade 12.
 Celia continues to consult with school districts and families; providing training to teachers, paraprofessionals, and parents.
 Celia's clinical work involves the dissemination of the practical functional assessment to address problem behaviors.
 Celia is a professor in Capella University's graduate behavior analysis program.
 Celia enjoys mentoring and tutoring aspiring behavior analysts.
 Celia received her PhD in behavior analysis from Capella University.
 She presented at both national and international conferences and appeared in several podcasts including the Behavioral Observations podcast, Dr. Mary Barbera, and the Do Better Movement podcast.
 Her research interests include relational frame theory (RFT) and functional analytic account of acceptance commitment therapy (ACT).

 Kristina M. Quigley, Ed.M., BCBA, holds certification as an elementary and special education teacher.
 Kristina has been working with children, adolescents, and young adults for 20 years.
 With experience as a classroom teacher as well as a behavior analyst, Kristina has provided behavioral and academic consultations and training to school districts, families, and community organizations.
 Kristina has particular interest in matching learners with appropriate academic and functional curricula.